impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

 }
 ```

 This is the same spec as the previous one, but for the `fish` shell.
-Instead of testing that certain `bash` code is printed to the screen, we test that certain `fish` code is printed.
+Instead of testing that certain Bash code is printed to the screen, we test that certain `fish` code is printed.

 ### Testing **what** code does vs. testing **how** it does it